patrickuhlmann/linediff/README.md

  * `./gradlew pitest` <br>
 Executes mutation testing, note that the findings are not necessarily bugs

+ * `./gradlew dependencyCheckAnalyze` <br>
+ Checks if vulnerable dependencies have been used

  * `./gradlew nativeImage` <br>
 Creates a graal native image